How to Ask For The Sale Without Being Pushy

 How To Ask For The Sale Without Being Pushy

-One of the biggest hurdles for salespeople when asking for a sale is overcoming the fear of rejection.
-No one likes to feel rejected, but try not to take it personally – just because the buyer said no now doesn’t mean they won’t want your product or service in the future.
+One of the biggest hurdles for sales reps when asking for a sale is overcoming the fear of rejection.
+No one likes to be rejected, but try not to take it personally – just because the buyer said “no” now doesn’t mean they won’t want your product or service in the future.

 It just means they’re not ready to buy just yet.
-Ultimately the sooner you learn how to deal with rejection and failure without letting it affect your outlook or job performance, the better.
+Ultimately, the sooner you learn to deal with rejection and failure without letting it affect your outlook or job performance, the better.

 Sales professionals should listen 80% of the time and only talk 20% of the time.
 Of that 20%, half of that should be asking questions, which leaves only 10% for selling and telling.

-Therefore, if you focus intently on your prospect’s information about their problem, you can better formulate a personalised offering that they’re more likely to buy.
-Rather than an unappealing one size fits all type of deal.
+Therefore, if you focus intently on your prospect’s information about their problem, you can better formulate a personalized offering that they’re more likely to buy rather than an unappealing one-size-fits-all type of deal.

 5. Leverage urgency